Demand Victorian Government action on Albert Park botulism outbreak

 • Cleaner, less polluted, deeper, aerated water to reduce the prospects for the botulism to thrive

-• More staff, equipment and other resources for all the requirements above.
-(The rangers need a boat to clear carcasses and check the island regularly!)
+• A boat, equipment and other resources for all the requirements above.

 • Better communication to park users and the people of Victoria about what has been unfolding